Skip to Content

 The falls here are a wide waterfall that cascades down the sides of the rocky, mossy cliffs.
 One look, and you will feel like you are in Hawaii or Costa Rica, not Texas!

 Pro Tip: Be sure to wear sturdy shoes on the trail to Gorman Falls as it is on uneven terrain, and there are often cacti and other forms of vegetation growing.
-Also, bring plenty of water during your hike in Colorado Bend State Park.
+Also, bring plenty of water during your Colorado Bend State Park hike.

 Read Next: 101 Ideas For Date Night In Dallas